JKang918/SQL-and-Advanced-SQL/09 Rising Temperature [Easy]/README.md

     w1.temperature > w2.temperature
 ```

 For example, if w1.id is 1, w2.id of null is joined. if w1.id is 2, w2.id of 1 is joined.
-So today's temperature (w1.temperature) is greater than yesterday's temperature (w2.temperature), extract that id.
+So if today's temperature (w1.temperature) is greater than yesterday's temperature (w2.temperature), extract that id.

 But the problem is `recordDate` is not in ascending order.

-So instead, we should go for the above solution.\
+So instead, we should go for the above solution.

 ```sql
 WHERE